Major Key (album)

-Major Key (stylized as Major 🔑) is the ninth studio album by American musician DJ Khaled.
-It was released on July 29, 2016, by Epic Records and We the Best Music Group.
-The album features guest appearances from Future, Big Sean, Rick Ross, Jay-Z, Drake, Nas, Kendrick Lamar, Betty Wright, J. Cole, Bryson Tiller, Nicki Minaj, Chris Brown, August Alsina, Jeremih, Kodak Black, Jeezy, French Montana, YG, Yo Gotti, Gucci Mane, 2 Chainz, Jadakiss, Fabolous, Fat Joe, Busta Rhymes, Kent Jones, Travis Scott, Lil Wayne, Meghan Trainor, Wiz Khalifa, Wale and Mavado.
+Major Key (stylized as Major 🔑) is the ninth studio album by American disc jockey and record producer DJ Khaled.
+It was released on July 29, 2016, by We the Best Music Group and Epic Records.
+The album features guest appearances from Jay-Z, Future, Drake, Nas, Big Sean, Kendrick Lamar, Betty Wright, J. Cole, Bryson Tiller, Nicki Minaj, Chris Brown, August Alsina, Jeremih, Rick Ross, Kodak Black, Jeezy, French Montana, YG, Yo Gotti, Gucci Mane, 2 Chainz, Jadakiss, Fabolous, Fat Joe, Busta Rhymes, Kent Jones, Travis Scott, Lil Wayne, Meghan Trainor, Wiz Khalifa, Wale, and Mavado.

 Major Key was supported by four singles: "For Free", "I Got the Keys", "Holy Key" and "Do You Mind".
 The album received generally positive reviews from critics and debuted at number one on the US Billboard 200.
-It was certified gold by the Recording Industry Association of America (RIAA) in November 2016.
-The album received a Grammy nomination for Best Rap Album.
+It was certified gold by the Recording Industry Association of America (RIAA) in November 2016, and later platinum on September 27, 2019.
+Furthermore, it received a Grammy Award nomination for Best Rap Album.

 Background

-The album's title and themes originate from Khaled's recently raised profile in social media.
-In late 2015, Khaled became highly popular on Snapchat, sharing his advice that he calls his "keys to success", utilizing the 'key' emoji as a symbol of his knowledge.
-The album's title is also a play on words, alluding simultaneously to the major mode and songs being performed in a major key.
-Some songs featured in this album, like "For Free" featuring Drake, have Khaled announcing the album name in the beginning of the song, shortly after announcing his record label, like in many other recent songs.
+In late 2015, Khaled became popular on Snapchat, sharing his advice that he calls his "keys to success", utilizing the 'key' emoji as a symbol of his knowledge.